dotnet/AspNetCore.Docs/aspnetcore/blazor/components/lifecycle.md

 ### Event handlers

-Unsubscribe event handlers from .NET events.
+Always unsubscribe event handlers from .NET events.
 The following [Blazor form](xref:blazor/forms-validation) examples show how to unsubscribe an event handler in the `Dispose` method:

 * Private field and lambda approach